 reducing errors and inconsistencies resulting from the difficulty to validate and process unstructured or poorly structured data

-SDMX can respond to all these concerns as will be demonstrated below.
+SDMX can respond to all of these concerns as will be demonstrated below.

 This section presents various arguments that can be used for drafting a business case for SDMX.
 This list is not to be used "as is" because not all arguments will fit under all contexts.
 Furthermore, as stated earlier, there can be several steps in an SDMX implementation.
 Therefore, the number and type of arguments used will depend on the specific kind of implementation considered.
 Broadly speaking the list below should be considered as a list of ingredients for making recipes, with the number of ingredients used depending on the complexity of the recipe chosen.